microsoft/RTVS-docs/index.md

 **Q. I don't use a US English locale in Windows or in VS. Will RTVS work?**

-A. It should.
-However, we haven't done extensive testing in non-US English locales.
-For the best experience with the Preview bits, please set your local to English in Visual Studio.
-You can do so through Tools / Options dialog box, setting International Settings Language to English.
+A. The 1.0 release of RTVS will be English-only.
+The 1.1 release will be localized to the same set of languages that Visual Studio itself is.
+In the meantime, we recommend using the English language pack for Visual Studio.
 If English is not available in the drop-down, you'll need to install the [Visual Studio Language pack](https://www.microsoft.com/en-us/download/details.aspx?id=48157).

 ![](./media/FAQ-international-settings.png)